Airy66/Final-Group-Project/CONTRIBUTING.md

 # Contributing to Precision Curator

 Thank you for helping improve Precision Curator.
-The project is in release preparation, so contributions should be focused, testable, secure, and consistent with the existing product workflow.
+The project is release-bound for a public academic SaaS demonstration, so contributions must be focused, testable, secure, and compatible with the Render deployment workflow.

 By contributing, you agree that your contribution may be distributed under the repository's [MIT License](LICENSE).